-1. Healthier Environment
+1. A Healthier Environment

-2. Managing Change
+2. Superior Abilities with Managing Change

-Most employees understand that change is necessary and what’s best for the organisation, not all employees are open to change or manage it well.
+Most employees understand that change is necessary and what’s best for the organisation, although not all employees are open to change or manage it well.
 Employees who have a higher emotional intelligence adapt and usually embrace the changes and grow with the organisation.
 A response and reaction that’s beneficial as others tend to feel this positivity towards change and follow it.

-3. Effective Teamwork
+3. Advocates for Effective Teamwork

-4. Strong Self-Awareness
+4. A Deeper Self-Awareness

-5. More Self-Control
+5. Greater Self-Control

 People with a higher level of emotional intelligence know how to handle difficult situations.
 They understand that acting irrationally or destructively may escalate the situation.
 Having employees with more self-control is a significant asset to any organisation.
 These employees display control over their emotions and ensure they are calm and collected when difficult situations arise with colleagues, clients or other stakeholders.